UT San Antonio

 School of Health Professions

-T. Breanne Rochester is a first year PhD student with a clinical background in a variety of settings including public schools, pediatric and adult outpatient and home health care, adult inpatient rehab, and adult acute care in rural and urban areas.
-Her research interests include the evaluation and treatment of swallowing and swallowing disorders.
+Tarah Rochester is a speech-language pathologist and PhD student with 15 years of clinical experience in a variety of settings including public and charter schools, pediatric and adult outpatient and home health care, adult inpatient rehab, and adult acute care in rural and urban areas.
+She currently works as the Independent Evaluator for the SwallowFit research study.
+Her research focuses on early physiologic swallow changes in Parkinson’s, patient perception of swallow difficulties, and the relationship between pharyngeal and esophageal phases of swallowing.